jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 Further accuracy improvement can be achieved by:
 * Increase the number of iterations.
 * Change to a CNN architect.
-* Replace the regularization with more advance methods like batch normalization or dropout.
+* Replace the regularization with more advanced methods like batch normalization or dropout.
 * Fine tuning of the learning rate in the Adam optimizer and the lambda in the L2 regularization.

 In next section, we will cover the CNN and dropout implementation.